-When building an Ecommerce website with Magento—or updating an ongoing one—Magento extensions are what will bring your online operation to the next level.
+When building or updating an Magento eCommerce website, extensions will take it to the next level.

 As their name implies, Magento extensions are designed to extend the full capabilities of a Magento website.
 This includes everything from enabling better customer and product management features, to processes that automatically create and distribute custom coupons.
 Basically, if Magento doesn’t do it already, it can be added through extensions.

 These extensions are a large part of what makes Magento such a powerful and versatile platform for online sellers.
 But tens of thousands of Magento extensions exist online, which can make finding the best ones for your website difficult.

 To make things a little easier, here’s a brief guide on everything you need to find some great Magento extensions.

 Where to Find Great Magento Extensions